NREL/OpenStudio-measure-tester-gem/README.md

 ## Potential Issues

 Currently, the project downloads the rubocops from the OpenStudio-resources Github repo and saves them to the gem's installation location.
 This may be write protected on some machines.

-# TODOS

-* Callbacks to gather results
-* MiniTest results to JSON (currently only stdout)

 # Testing in Docker